Scheduling#

 ✅ Start tasks ASAP

-✅ Minimize experiment durations
+✅ Minimize protocol run durations

 Task groups